Rocky Mountain Airways: History

 Another primary route served by the airline was between Aspen-Pitkin County Airport and Denver.
 RMA flew the Twin Otter between the two destinations and then introduced Dash 7 service.
 The major competitor at the time in Aspen was Aspen Airways which flew Convair 440 piston engine prop aircraft which were subsequently replaced with Convair 580 turboprops.
 Aspen Airways then began operating British Aerospace BAe 146-100 jet aircraft on the route.
 Rocky Mountain and Aspen Airways competed for many years from Aspen.
 Currently, Aspen-Denver service is flown by SkyWest Airlines operating as United Express with Canadair CRJ-700 regional jets.
+In late 2024, SkyWest began replacing the CRJ-700's with Embraer 175 regional jets.

 Upon its sale to Texas Air Corporation in 1986, Rocky Mountain Airways began serving as a Continental Express air carrier in order to provide passenger feed at the Continental Airlines hub operation at Denver Stapleton International Airport at the time.
 The Twin Otter and Dash 7 aircraft were painted in Continental Airlines distinctive white livery with orange, red, and gold striping and "Continental Express" titles.
 The Continental Express code sharing service at Denver was shared at first with Trans-Colorado Airlines and was then greatly expanded in 1987 when Trans-Colorado ceased operating at Denver.
 The Twin Otters were later retired and new ATR-42 and Beechcraft 1900C turboprop commuter airliners were acquired which became the standard aircraft for all Continental Express regional air carriers at the time.
 The Dash 7s were retained for their STOL ability to serve the Aspen airport and were also used to operate service into the Telluride Airport with its airfield elevation of 9,070 feet.
 All Rocky Mountain aircraft received the new blue and gold livery introduced by Continental in 1990.
 Rocky Mountain was merged with fellow Continental Express subsidiary Britt Airways in 1991.